Live like a local: Art Walks in London

 Finish your art walk at Whitechapel Gallery, a cornerstone of East London’s art scene.
 The gallery has been supporting contemporary artists since 1901, with exhibitions ranging from experimental new media to established international figures.
 Its location in Whitechapel also gives you a taste of the local neighbourhood, as you get to walk through fabulously hip and always exciting Shoreditch, perfect for a reflective coffee break or a restorative shopping spree between your gallery visits.

-All over, East London feels alive with creativity: cafés, restaurants, and shops, offering quiet moments to pause and reflect between exhibitions and after a day of gallery-hopping, you can always return to The Warehouse, your stylish London home away from home.
-By the end, it’s not just the art that lingers, but the texture of the neighbourhoods, the unexpected encounters, and the feeling of moving within a city that constantly reinvents itself through creativity.
+Experiencing art is about more than famous names; it’s moving through the living heart of London’s diverse cultures.
+The best part of organising an art walk is that you get to experience everything through the lens of the city, not in isolation.
+All over, East London feels pulsing with creativity, offering spaces to pause and reflect between exhibitions.
+After a day of gallery-hopping, you can always return to The Warehouse, your stylish London home away from home.
+By the end, it’s not just the art that lingers, but the texture of the neighbourhoods, the unexpected encounters, and the feeling of moving within a world that constantly reinvents itself through creativity.

 And of course, Frieze London 2025 is scheduled to take place from October 15–19, 2025.
-As every year, we’re excited to be attending events featuring the best of the best from contemporary art from leading galleries, so stay tuned to find out more!
+As every year, we’re excited to be attending and discovering the best of the best from London’s leading galleries.
+Stay tuned to find out more!